Battle of Saarbrücken: Aftermath

 The battle was by no means a deciding factor of the war.
 The French seizure of Saarbrücken nonetheless proved the reliability and accuracy of the Chassepot Rifle compared to its Dreyse counterparts which would later contribute to Germany's heavy casualties during the early months of the war.
-The battle however would be one of Frances few successes during the war, as only two days later, German forces attacked the border town of Wissenbourg.
+The battle however would be one of France's few successes during the war, as only two days later, German forces attacked the border town of Wissenbourg.
 The subsequent French defeat during the Battle of Wissembourg (1870) forced them to retreat from Saarbrucken and focus on defending the homeland.